resm2671/PC05-Code-Review/README.md

 Walk through the assignment [linked on Canvas](https://canvas.colorado.edu/courses/75648/assignments/1182628) for clear instructions.
 Then download **debugPractice.py** from this repository and fix it with your newfound skills.

+There are 6 bugs in the code.
+1 is silent.

 **Submit the code by adding it to this repository.**
 Click the "Add Code" button, then select "Upload New File".
 You can drag and drop your file into the window that opens.